The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 {% hint style="info" %} The CQS48 Bulldog and Needler are not used in official tournaments, but are fine for matchmaking. {% endhint %}

-Weapons not allowed for Ranked modes:
+Non-standard weapons for Ranked modes:
 * Cindershot
 * Diminisher of Hope
 * Disruptor